 Warning 3.18.
-Don't confuse a big-O statement with a big- Θ statement.
-If Alice has an algorithm that is $O(2^n)$ this does not mean that Alice's algorithm runs in exponential time.
-Nor does it mean that Bob's $O(n^2)$ algorithm is asymptotically faster; Alice's algorithm could also be O(n) for all we know.
+Don't confuse a big-O statement with a big- $\Theta$ statement; the former implies only an upper bound.
+If Alice has an algorithm that is $O(2^n)$ this does not mean that Alice's algorithm requires exponential time, and it does not mean that Bob's $O(n^2)$ algorithm is better; Alice's algorithm could be O(n) for all we know.
 But if Alice's algorithm is $\Omega(2^n)$ then we would definitely prefer to use Bob's algorithm for all sufficiently large n.

-Big-O notation can also be used for multi-variable functions: f(m,n) = O(g(m,n)) is shorthand for
+Big-O notation can also be used for multi-variable functions: f(m, n) = O(g(m, n)) is shorthand for the statement: